Umang1611/BasicAnalysisVisualizations/README.md

 # Analysis_and_Visualizations - Suicide Rates

 Our aim is to explore the data of suicide rates.

-Lets start using the above techniques on a practical dataset.
 We will be using data about suicide rates from 1985 to 2026.

 ## Data Source:
 https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016